Enquil/rtr_v5/README.md

 ### Edit Post Form

-Not rendering as expected, should be wider, keeping as is for now, because it works and is not super-critical
+Not rendering as expected, should be wider, keeping as is for now, because nothin critical is broken

+### Sign-in redirect from comment, anonymous user

+When commenting and not logged in

+### No message when trying to comment as anonymous user

 ## Future Implementations